stevomatthews/Spoon-Knife/test-toc.md

 (5) `SRT_OPT_REXMITFLG`: The party uses the REXMIT flag.

-This flag should be always set.
-It's a **Special legacy compatibility flag**, see below for more details.
+This **special legacy compatibility flag** flag should be always set.
+See below for more details.

-(6) `SRT_OPT_STREAM`   : The party uses stream type transmission
+(6) `SRT_OPT_STREAM`: The party uses stream type transmission.

 This is introduced in HSv5 only.
 When set, the party is using a stream type transmission (file transmission with no boundaries).
-In HSv4 this flag does not exist and therefore it's always clear, which corresponds with the fact that HSv4 supports the Live mode only.
+In HSv4 this flag does not exist, and therefore it's always clear, which corresponds to the fact that HSv4 supports Live mode only.

 **Special legacy compatibility flags**

-`SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special cases of interpretation of the contents in the SRT header for payload packets.
+`SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special cases for the interpretation of the contents in the SRT header for payload packets.

-The SRT header contains an unusual field designated as `PH_MSGNO`, which contains first some extra flags that occupy the most significant bits in this field, and the rest is assigned to the Message Number.
+The SRT header contains an unusual field designated as `PH_MSGNO`, which contains first some extra flags that occupy the most significant bits in this field (the rest are assigned to the Message Number).
-Some of these extra flags were already in UDT, but SRT added some more by stealing more bits from the Message Number subfield:
+Some of these extra flags were already in UDT, but SRT added some more by stealing bits from the Message Number subfield:

-1. Encryption Key flags (2 bits).
+1. **Encryption Key** flags (2 bits).
 Controlled by `SRT_OPT_HAICRYPT`,
-this field contains a value that declares as to whether the payload is encrypted and with which key.
+this field contains a value that declares whether the payload is encrypted and with which key.

-2. Retransmission flag (1 bit).
+2. **Retransmission** flag (1 bit).
 Controlled by `SRT_OPT_REXMITFLG`,
-this flag is clear when the payload was sent originally and set, when the payload was retransmitted.
+this flag is clear when the payload was sent originally and set, when the payload was retransmitted.  **<-- unclear???**

-As of 1.2.0 version, both these fields are in use, and therefore both these flags must be always set.
-At least in theory there might still exist some SRT versions older than 1.2.0 where these flags are not used, and these extra bits are part of the "Message Number" subfield.
+As of version 1.2.0 both these fields are in use, and therefore both these flags must always be set.
+In theory, there might still exist some SRT versions older than 1.2.0 where these flags are not used, and these extra bits remain part of the "Message Number" subfield.

 In practice there are no versions around that do not use encryption bits, although there might be some old SRT versions still in use that do not include the Retransmission field, which was introduced in version 1.2.0.
 In practice both these flags must be set in the version that has them defined.
-They might be reused in future for something else, once all versions below 1.2.0 are decommissioned, but the default values for them is to be set.
+They might be reused in future for something else, once all versions below 1.2.0 are decommissioned, but the default is for them to be set.

 **Sender/Receiver Latency** (`SRT_HS_LATENCY` field)

 The latency specification is split into two 16-bit fields.
 The usage differs in HSv4 and HSv5.

-In HSv4 only the Lower part is used (the Upper part is always 0), and the meaning is:
+In HSv4 only the lower part is used (the upper part is always 0), and the meaning is:
- - On the Receiver party: Receiver latency
+ - Receiver party: Receiver latency
- - On the Sender party: Sender latency
+ - Sender party: Sender latency

 In HSv5 both fields are used:
  - Upper: Receiver latency